cocotb/cocotb/docs/source/junit.rst

 Outputting Relative Paths
 =========================

-The :envvar:`COCOTB_RESULTS_RELATIVE_TO` environment variable can be used to convert all absolute paths reported in the generated XML file to relative ones including XML attributes, properties and text.
+The :envvar:`COCOTB_RESULTS_RELATIVE_TO` environment variable can be used to convert all absolute paths reported in the generated XML file to relative ones, including XML attributes, properties and text.

 Makefiles and cocotb Runner
 ---------------------------